wesselvanree/js-keyboard-event/README.md

 ## How to Create Keyboard Shortcuts

-First, you need to add a `keyup` event listener to an element or, as in this example, the document.
+First, you need to add a `keydown` event listener to an element or, as in this example, the document.

 ```js
 document.onkeydown = function(event) {